 Cultural behavior

 What makes humans special?
-To understand the differences between humans and other animals, we must consider the culture.
-Humans rely much more on culture than genetic information to survive and function in the environment.
+We must consider the culture to understand the differences between humans and other animals.
+Humans rely more on culture than genetic information to survive and function in the environment.
 Human culture is not something that the superiors.
 It is something that builds up or accumulates over many iterations.
 For instance, making complex tuned talks is not something a single person can acquire and learn.

 This knowledge has been building up over many generations.
 An important question is what started all this that made us different from other animals.
 A brief, unique observation is the human child.
 It’s not the length that is important here but also the intensity of interaction between parents and children.
 Also, this allows us country for information to be transmitted.

 Many animals don’t have any childhood at all.
 They have to make it from the very start with only the help of genetic information.
-Chimpanzees have a childhood of five years, where they learn from their elders.
-Today human childhood is four times longer than that of chimps.
-But because of the intensive interaction during this period, human children receive a thousand times more information.
+Chimpanzees have a childhood of five years, which they learn from their elders.
+Today, human childhood is four times longer than that of chimps.
+However, because of the intensive interaction during this period, human children receive a thousand times more information.
 Humans can use culture instead and be much more flexible in this way.

-Human children can play and learn over a long period is a very nourishing luxury.
+Children can play and learn over a long period, a very nourishing luxury.
 With this luxury, humankind has taken a step that has enabled people to dominate the entire planet.
 Evolution, through natural selection, acted on animal behavior, more widely, their form and function.
-The thing about biology is that a lot of their work is done in the field.
+The thing about biology is that much of their work is done in the field.
 This is something that psychology has neglected for decades.

 Evolutional fact

-There are big questions up about the very fundamental nature of human existence.
+There are big questions about the very fundamental nature of human existence.
 Each chimpanzee is as different from every other as we are.
 They have prominent personalities.
-The chimpanzees have forced people to realize that humans are not the only beings on the planet with personalities, minds, and feelings.
+The chimpanzees have made people realize that humans are not the only beings with personalities, minds, and feelings.

 There have been many experiments on human evolution.
 Most of them ended up in extinction.
 It’s the evolution that matters in understanding how the human body works.
 Chimpanzees live in groups with their relatives, such as neighboring rooms, particularly males, and kill them.